 Alan Scholz, Co-founder of Bike Friday and Lead Engineer, in combination with eBike experts Grin Technologies, has come up with an outstanding e-assist system for the pakiT- the LiGo system.
 The LiGo system is revolutionary for traveling as it is the only electric assist battery that you can easily (and legally) ship by air, or take with you on an airplane!

 The pakiT with the Ligo e-assist system from Grin Technologies

-The pakiT with the LiGo system easily converts between e-assist and non e-assist, it’s lightweight even for an e-bike, and its unique battery system allows it to be safely transported on airplanes– because each battery is under 100Wh it meets the safety requirements of most airlines.
+The pakiT with the LiGo system easily converts between e-assist and non-e-assist, it’s lightweight even for an e-bike, and its unique battery system allows it to be safely transported on airplanes– because each battery is under 100Wh it meets the safety requirements of most airlines.
 The system has a Bafang G01 Front Hub Motor that delivers 250-500W of power at a top speed of 18 mph for up to 20-30 miles on a single charge, with a 2+ hour charge time.
 Speed levels are controlled by a combination of a twist-grip throttle and the Ezee LED console.
-And because weight is a determinant factor for many, we’ve designed the heaviest parts of the system to be easily removed in under 4 minutes.
-It’s practically like having two bikes in one- a light weight folder and a speedy e-bike!
+And because the weight is a determinant factor for many, we’ve designed the heaviest parts of the system to be easily removed in under 4 minutes.
+It’s practically like having two bikes in one- a lightweight folder and a speedy e-bike!